-A. The Kansas Department of Agriculture, Division of Animal Health (KDAH) requires no test on cattle and bison of Kansas origin.
+B. The Kansas Department of Agriculture, Division of Animal Health (KDAH) requires no test on cattle and bison of Kansas origin.

-B. Cattle determined by exhibition staff to have lesions of ringworm, warts, or infested with mange will not be permitted to exhibit.
+C. Cattle determined by exhibition staff to have lesions of ringworm, warts, or infested with mange will not be permitted to exhibit.

-HORSES-
+HORSES

-A. A negative Coggins test within 12 months for equine infectious anemia is required.
+A. All horses must meet the General Requirements.B.
+A negative Coggins test within 12 months for equine infectious anemia is required.

-POULTRY-
+POULTRY